 All FTEs should be included in the FTE table (Section 4), regardless of whether Marsden funding is being requested for them.
 However, in the budget (Section 6), FTEs should be recorded as zero if Marsden funding is not requested for them.
 Note that this distinction means that the total FTE count per year may differ between the FTE table and the budget.

-Please note that overseas investigators cannot have their time or institutional costs paid for by Marsden.
+Please note that overseas investigators cannot have their time or institutional costs paid for by the Marsden Fund.
+For payment of any FTE on a Marsden grant, investigators are required to be New Zealand-based.

-Post-doctoral researchers or postgraduate students can be included in the research team.
+Post-doctoral researchers and / or postgraduate students can be included in the research team.
 Summer students may also be included under the "postgraduate student" category if required.

-Post-doctoral researchers may be part-time or full-time on a Marsden proposal.
+Post-doctoral researchers may be part-time or full-time on a Marsden Fund proposal.

-Postgraduate students can be supported on Marsden proposals on a fixed-rate basis.
-This is currently set at \$27.5k scholarship per year, plus fees (New Zealand resident rates) for PhD students or \$17k scholarship plus fees (New Zealand resident rates) for Masters students.
-These figures assume the postgraduate students are assigned to the research on a full time basis.
+Postgraduate students can be supported on Marsden Fund proposals on a fixed-rate basis.
+The values are \$35k scholarship per year, plus fees (New Zealand resident rates) for PhD students or \$22k scholarship plus fees (New Zealand resident rates) for one year for Masters students.
+These figures assume the postgraduate students are assigned to the research on a full-time basis.

-For summer studentships, please check with your Research Office for guidance on stipends.
+For summer studentships, please check with your Research Office for guidance on scholarships.